Understanding the cloud service broker model

 "Customers see us as a partner who can go beyond implementation and offer customization of a standard offering, as well as integration with enterprise software that is really needed for complex infrastructures," said Glenn Weinstein, chief technology officer of Appirio.

 Cloud customization is carried out by Appirio's development team, and the cloud broker's typical customer project centers around extending Software as a Service platforms past what a typical cloud provider partner could offer, Weinstein said.
-"Salesforce partners stick to core CRM [core relationship management] processes, but Appirio could integrate business processes beyond standard CRM," he said.
+"Salesforce partners stick to core CRM [customer relationship management] processes, but Appirio could integrate business processes beyond standard CRM," he said.

 Certain vertical industries are doing business with cloud brokers more than others are, Weinstein said.
 "In order to serve the needs of our customers, we are finding ourselves delivering more solutions and bundles that are industry-specific -- like media and financial services," he said.